 The interviewer might ask this question to examine a candidate’s response.
 Those who provide a coherent, confident and determined response are more likely to be trusted and valuable to their team in contrast to those who hesitate or show signs of uncertainty.
 Use the CAR technique to structure this question:

-Context: “Do you mind me giving an example?
-As a [Sales Assistant] working in retail, I had to cope with various situations on the work-floor.
-However, on one particular day a couple staff members were absent which left us short staffed on a busy Sunday.
+Context: “I think he’d describe me in a positive way, let me give you some context first, so, as a [Sales Assistant] working in retail, I had to cope with various situations on the work-floor.
+On one particular day a couple staff members were absent which left us short staffed on a busy Sunday.

 Action: I took immediate action by taking on extra responsibilities.
 These include, but were not limited to, managing the cash register, solving problems in the stockroom and liaising between customers and coworkers.
 This is just one example among many challenging situations that occurred at [Store XYZ].

-- Don’t say you ‘don’t know’ or that you are ‘not sure’.
+X Don’t say you ‘don’t know’ or that you are ‘not sure’.
 You need to come across as someone that is confident, trustworthy and a true asset to their team.
 If you can’t support your answer with references, then refer to your last performance review or casual discussions you’ve held.